-A graphic has been prepared by staff for the instance of Providence Park, showing the "greensward" identified on the site plans as open space that is maintained through the center of the development.
+A graphic has been prepared by staff for the instance of Providence Park, showing the "greensward" (a grass or turf area) identified on the site plans as open space that is maintained through the center of the development.
+This adjacent area is planned to include stormwater detention basins, lawn, a few trees and a pathway.
+Nothing is in place to assure this area remains undeveloped.
 The applicant had indicated that this open space would provide adequate green space and setback for the future developments in the retail portion of the site, and that the setbacks could be reduced abutting this greensward.
 However, staff believes that it is best to maintain the integrity of the original plans to keep this area open, and not encroach with parking lots closer than has been allowed by ordinance.